-If all is in order (paper loaded, all ink components installed, and no file errors), there are still reasons why a file you have sent from your computer may not start printing when expected:
+If all is in order (paper loaded, all ink components installed and no file errors), there are still reasons why a file you have sent from your computer may not start printing when expected:

 - You may have an electrical power problem.
 If there is no activity at all from the printer, and the front panel does not respond, check that the power cable is connected correctly and that there is power available at the socket. - You may be experiencing unusual electromagnetic phenomena, such as strong electromagnetic fields or severe electrical disturbances, which can cause the printer to behave strangely or even stop working.
 In this case, turn off the printer using the Power key on the front panel and unplug the power cord, wait until the electromagnetic environment has returned to normal, then turn it on again.
-If you still experience problems, please contact your customer service representative. - You may have the wrong graphic language setting, see Change the graphic language setting on page 22. - You may not have installed in your computer the correct driver for your printer, see the Setup instructions. - If you are printing on a sheet, you must specify sheet as the paper source in HP Easy Printer Care (Windows) or HP Printer Utility (Mac OS). - You may have requested a print preview from your printer driver.
+If you still experience problems, please contact your customer service representative. - You may not have installed in your computer the correct driver for your printer; see the Assembly instructions. - If you are printing on a sheet, you should specify sheet as the paper source. - You may have requested a print preview from your printer driver.
 This is a function you can use to check that the image is the one you want.
 In this case, the preview is displayed on your screen, and you must click the Print button to start printing.